Airstack-xyz/airstack-frames-sdk/README.md

 ### Allow List Middleware

-The Allow List middleware injects allow list logic to check if a user is allowed to access a frame or not, based on various criterias, such as token holdings, Farcaster follower counts, following certain Farcaster users, or attended certain POAPs.
+The Allow List middleware injects allow list logic to check if a user is allowed to access a frame or not, based on various criterias, such as Farcaster follower counts and following certain Farcaster users.

 For more details, check out the tutorial on Allow List Frames.js middleware [here](https://docs.airstack.xyz/airstack-docs-and-faqs/frames/airstack-framesjs-middleware/allow-list).